A cockapoo was rescued by a coastguard helicopter in training after it was swept out to sea on the coast of Scotland’s northeastern shore.

 Fortunately, the Inverness Coastguard helicopter was in flight training in the area, and they were able to locate the drowning cockapoo.

 Moray inshore lifeboat based at Findhorn was sent immediately to where the petrified dog was found struggling against the current.
 The crew rushed out to save the drowning dog and succeeded just in the nick of time.
 The pet was in the water for 40 minutes.

-: “They pulled the dog onto the boat and returned it to its owners who were waiting on shore with the Burghead coastguard rescue team.”
+A MCA spokesman said: “They pulled the dog onto the boat and returned it to its owners who were waiting on shore with the Burghead coastguard rescue team.”

 The Facebook post stated: “The dog was rescued, exhausted and having nearly drowned, and taken back into harbour where the crew and Coastguard Officers provided first aid until the owner could arrange to attend a local vet.”